-In turn, specific policies and actions were developed or affirmed from public input that reflect these values and help provide structure for the Master Plan.
-These policies and actions can also guide the community when making decisions about Plainwell's future.
-Community policies and actions are dynamic and subject to change; therefore, regular review by the Planning Commission ensures that they remain current and valid, reflecting existing trends and circumstances.
+In 2009, community stakeholders were interviewed using a consistent In turn, specific policies and actions were developed or affirmed set of questions about Plainwell, which triggered responses about from public input that reflect these values and help provide structure community concerns, opportunities for change and individual for the Master Plan.
+These policies and actions can also guide visions for Plainwell's future.
+The responses were then used to help the community when making decisions about Plainwell's future. craft questions for a community survey that was available both Community policies and actions are dynamic and subject to change; therefore, regular review by the Planning Commission ensures electronically and by mail.
+A public forum followed the survey to allow residents the opportunity to provide additional input.
+The that they remain current and valid, reflecting existing trends and forum was educational and informative with key findings, trends circumstances. and land use concepts described for specific areas.
+These included community gateways, neighborhoods, trails and open space, downtown, and employment areas.